sivanji05/Stock-Data-Pipeline/README.md

+# Stock Data Pipeline Pro

+Author: Nooli Sivanji

+## Overview
+Stock Data Pipeline Pro is an automated solution for fetching, validating, and storing stock market data using Alpha Vantage API and PostgreSQL.
+It leverages Airflow for orchestration and supports data retention and health checks for robust operation.

+## Features
+- Automated stock data fetching from Alpha Vantage
+- Data validation and error handling
+- Storage in PostgreSQL database
+- Data retention management
+- Health check for environment, database, and API
+- Easy setup with environment variables

+## Quick Start
+1. Clone the repository
+2. Configure your `.env` file with required credentials
+3. Run `docker compose up --build -d`
+4. Access Airflow UI at [http://localhost:8080](http://localhost:8080)

+## Environment Variables
+See `.env` for all required configuration options.

+## License
+MIT

 # Dockerized Stock Market Data Pipeline

 A robust, scalable, and production-ready data pipeline using Apache Airflow and PostgreSQL to automatically fetch, process, and store stock market data from Alpha Vantage API.